-- Consider the urban design implications associated with interchanges - including connections to the local road network, pedestrian circulation, and adjacent land uses (B, C). - Ensure smooth and seamless access into the community (C). - Utilize a compact interchange design to avoid consuming more land than necessary.
-Utilize vertical walls to facilitate this style of design (A). - Provide substantial landscaping in open areas to create a transition from the transportation corridor to the community environment (A).
+- Consider the urban design implications associated with interchanges - including connections to the local road network, pedestrian circulation, and adjacent land uses. - Maintain median width where eastbound and westbound travel lanes pass over or under the local road network (A). - Blend ramps and interchange structures into existing landforms (B). - Provide substantial landscaping in interchange areas to create a transition from the transportation corridor to the park-like environment (D). - Ensure smooth and seamless access into neighborhoods (C). - See Section 11 | Community Interface for the hierarchy of interchanges in this segment.